DataBooster/DbWebApi/README.md

 ###### <u>Simple Parameters</u>
-Only required input-parameters of the stored procedure/function need to be specified in your request body as JSON format (Content-Type: application/json).
+Only required input-parameters of the stored procedure/function need to be specified in your request body as JSON format _(Content-Type: application/json)_.
 Don't put parameter prefix ('@' or ':') in the JSON body.
-For example, a SQL Server Stored Procedure:
+For example, a Stored Procedure _(in SQL Server)_:
 ``` SQL
 ALTER PROCEDURE dbo.prj_GetRule
     @inRuleDate  datetime,